 Frequently asked questions

 Now Assist offers immediate benefits like incident and chat summarization, automated resolution notes generation, and email reply recommendations.
-These features significantly speed up agent workflows by leveraging context within the platform.
+These features significantly speed up agent workflows by leveraging context from within the platform.

-Share this post
+Share this article

 Article by